Research

 Research Area(s) of InterestInfectious diseases

 Dr. Jo is an Assistant Professor/ Dr. Jo’s research approach 1) explores ways to construct health systems/cost-effectiveness models that account for epidemiologic factors as well as supply and demand-side constraints to improve efficiency, equity, and financial sustainability of the health system 2) elucidates the underlying processes and mechanisms that contribute to the outcome, beyond simple association and prediction, and 3) integrates new sources of data, methods, and practice, such as Digital Health, in expanding our understanding of disease transmission pathways and improving current practice related to disease prevention and control.
 Her research has contributed to identifying the specific epidemic and health systems conditions and threshold points in which an intervention can achieve its optimal cost-effectiveness at scale or by targeting subpopulations.
 Dr. Jo’s current research interest includes developing a mathematical model to assess the clinical impact and cost-effectiveness for integrated and multi-month drug dispensing scenarios for people living with HIV and other chronic diseases to guide optimal drug dispensing strategy.
-Her long-term goals are to identify how dynamic trajectories of supply and demand-side factors might alter the existing understanding of causal relationships in the context of HIV/TB service delivery and develop a working model of health systems’ performance that can help design and implement HIV/TB prevention and treatment in resource-limited settings.
+Her long-term goals are to help design, implement, and evaluate integrated, decentralized, and patient-centered health programs in resource-limited settings.

 Faculty Directory Link